 |Required Education||Associate's degree or training program in cosmetology is typical; bachelor's degree in theater is another option|

 |Licensure||Required for cosmetologists in all states|

-|Projected Job Growth (2012-2022)*||3% for theatrical and performance make up artists|
+|Projected Job Growth (2018-2028)*||7% for makeup artists, theatrical and performance|

-|Average Salary (2013)*||$66,330 for theatrical and performance make up artists|
+|Average Salary (2018)*||$72,030 for makeup artists, theatrical and performance|

 Source: *U.S. Bureau of Labor Statistics